josef-cervenka/frontend-shopping-list/README.md

    - prerequsites - docker
    - go to the root folder and tun command `docker compose up -d`

-2. Open the URL printed in the terminal (defaults to http://localhost:8080) to start testing.
+2. Open the URL http://localhost:8080 to start testing

 3. Remove app containers and volumes from docker
    - go to the root folder and run command `docker compose down -v`